simatalk/Simatalk.github.io/index.md

 ## Unblocked Youtube [here](https://nghenhachay.net/)
 ## WARNING: The Unblocked Youtube Site has been Hacked and contains Malicious ads, DO NOT CLICK THEM
+## FAQ: The Video is still blocked when I click it?
+If the video is still blocked, download it and play it from files.

 # People visited